montoyamoraga/manuelscorza/README.md

 this is a project by [aarón montoya-moraga](http://montoyamoraga.io/).

 about the texts:
-* every release is available both in spanish and english, in both pdf and markdown formats.
+* every work will be available both in spanish and english, in both pdf and markdown formats.
 * the spanish originals were transcribed from the complete works published by [siglo veintiuno editores](http://www.sigloxxieditores.com.mx/).
 * the english translations were done by [aarón montoya-moraga](http://montoyamoraga.io/).
 * the text was processed using the [magicbook](https://github.com/magicbookproject/magicbook) library.